Evaluation of Writing Competency

 When to Submit your Portfolio

 Evaluations are conducted twice each year, usually in October and March.
-Students beginning as freshfolks normally will submit their portfolios in second semester of their sophomore year (fourth semester).
+Students beginning as freshfolks normally will submit their portfolio during their junior year.
 Serious registration problems and delays in graduation can result from failing to submit the portfolio by first semester of the Junior year.
 Transfer students should confer with the director and submit portfolios as soon as possible after coming to Eckerd (usually second semester of Junior year).

 How you are Evaluated